 Chanté St Clair Inglis

-Specific responsibility: Overall responsibility for the department and general policy on collections management and conservation.
+Specific responsibility: overall responsibility for the department and general policy on collections management, care and conservation.

-The Registrars team is part of the Collections Care section.
-The team manages the delivery of National Museums Scotland’s incoming and outgoing loans programme, coordinating all practical arrangements including security and venue assessments, packing, transport, insurance/indemnity and documentation.
-They also provide support to Collections staff undertaking acquisitions and disposals, and offer training and guidance in areas such as couriering, due diligence and Immunity from Seizure to ensure procedures are implemented effectively and the Museum remains accountable for our collections and those in our care on loan.
+Manage the delivery of National Museums Scotland’s incoming and outgoing loans programme, and provide expert support to curatorial departments undertaking acquisitions and disposals.
+This team provides training and guidance in areas such as couriering, due diligence and Immunity from Seizure to ensure procedures are implemented effectively and the Museum remains accountable for our collections and those in our care on loan.

-The textile collections include costume, tapestry, flags and banners as well as smaller objects like samplers, embroidery and accessories.
-The paper collections feature works of art, archives, photographs and social history documents including materials as diverse as papyrus and mica.
+Provides expert conservation for paper and textile collections.
+Textile collections include costume, tapestry, flags and banners as well as smaller objects like samplers, embroidery and accessories.
+Paper collections feature works of art, archives, photographs and social history documents including materials as diverse as papyrus and mica.

-The Collection Science section examines archaeological and historical objects by scientific methods to gain information about their condition, technology, history and use.
-Inorganic and organic materials are analysed by non-destructive and micro-analytical techniques in-house, with metals, ceramics, plastics and natural dyes being specialities.
+Examines objects with scientific methods to gain information about their condition, technology, history and use.
+Inorganic and organic materials are analysed by non-destructive and micro-analytical techniques, with metals, ceramics, plastics and natural dyes areas of expertise.